zekkxx/TriviaGame/README.md

 # TriviaGame
 A trivia game using jQuery and JavaScript timers.
 UofM Bootcamp assignment #5.

+This project utilizes image files from external source: Sea and Sky - Fair Use: Educational/Not for Profit use

 #Advanced Assignment: https://youtu.be/xhmmiRmxQ8Q
 Create a trivia game that shows a question that shows only one question until the player answers it or time runs out (That's what a trivia game is after all)
 Upon success: